RaynalDev/taskFront/README.md

 A multi-user task management application developed with Angular and Node.js.
 The goal is to allow multiple users to create, assign, and track tasks within an intuitive interface.

 ## Features
-- User management (authentication, registration)
+- User management (authentication)
 - Create, edit, and delete tasks
-- Assign tasks to different users
-- Track task progress

 ## Installation
-1. Clone the repository: `git clone https://github.com/RaynalDev/taskManager.git`
+1. Clone the repository: `git clone git@github.com:RaynalDev/taskFront.git`
 2. Navigate to the directory: `cd taskManager`
 3. Install dependencies: `npm install`
 4. Run the application: `ng serve`